idc9/py_jive/README.md

 #### Citation

-A [Jouranl of Statistical Software](https://www.jstatsoft.org/index) is hopefully coming soon...
+A [Journal of Statistical Software](https://www.jstatsoft.org/index) is hopefully coming soon...